yongjaewon/Arduino_Nextion/readme.md

 In configuration file NexConfig.h, you can configure:
 - Define standard (dafault) or fast timeout,  you may use fast timeout in case of baudrate higher than 115200
-- Define DEBUG_SERIAL_ENABLE to enable debug serial, ans used debug serial port
+- Define DEBUG_SERIAL_ENABLE to enable debug serial, and used debug serial port
 - Enable Next TFT file upload functionality
 - Enable HardwareSerial support by definign NEX_ENABLE_HW_SERIAL
 - Enable SoftwareSerial support by definign NEX_ENABLE_SW_SERIAL